 Variations

-- If you are a cream lover, pipe whipped cream onto the top of the cakes and enjoy!
+- For extra indulgence, pipe whipped cream on top of the cakes before serving.

-- The right consistency of jelly should be thickened and viscous like egg whites.
+- The jelly should be thick and slightly viscous, similar in consistency to egg whites.

-- To save time, prepare the cake a day before.
-Make cream and jelly and assemble them as you require.
+- To save time, you can bake the sponge cake a day ahead and prepare the cream and jelly in advance, then assemble everything when you’re ready.

 Equipment